Roseto Valfortore

 Roseto Valfortore (Irpino: Rusìte) is a small town and comune of the Province of Foggia, in the Apulia Region of southeastern Italy.

-Located in the Daunian Mountains near Fortore springs, Roseto Valfortore is awarded "I Borghi più belli d'Italia" quality mark.
+Located in the Daunian Mountains near Fortore springs, Roseto Valfortore is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 The landscape surrounding Roseto Valfortore is rolling hills and low mountains, with the river Fortore flowing below the town.
 It gives the valley its name, Valfortore ("Valley of the Fortore").
 The hills surrounding Roseto have electric power windmills.